praneshsharma10/play-games/README.md

 - **Enter City**: Type the name of a city in the search box and click "Check Weather" to fetch the latest data.
 - **Temperature Unit Toggle**: Click the Celsius/Fahrenheit button to switch units.
-- **Dark Mode Toggle**: Click the sun/moon icon at the top-right corner to switch between light and dark modes.
+- **Dark Mode Toggle**: Click the sun icon at the top-right corner to switch between light and dark modes.

 ## Folder Structure